1999 F-117A shootdown: Aftermath

-Other damages to NATO aircraft
+Damage to other NATO aircraft

-A second F-117 was reportedly targeted and possibly struck during Operation Allied Force, with the incident alleged to have occurred on 30th April 1999.
+A second F-117 was reportedly targeted and possibly struck during Operation Allied Force, with the incident alleged to have occurred on 30 April 1999.
 The aircraft is said to have returned in a damaged condition to Spangdahlem Air Base, but reportedly did not fly again.
 Despite this incident, the United States Air Force continued to operate the F-117 throughout the duration of the campaign.
 The event was later corroborated by another F-117A pilot in 2020; however, the incident remains classified, and only limited details have been disclosed.

 On 2 May 1999, the 250th Air Defense Missile Brigade also shot down a USAF General Dynamics F-16CJ Fighting Falcon fighter piloted by future Chief of Staff of the United States Air Force David L. Goldfein.
 This was the only other NATO crewed aircraft shot down during Operation Allied Force, and one of only three NATO crewed aircraft downed in interventions in the Yugoslav Wars, alongside another F-16 shot down over Bosnia in 1994.

 Some pieces of the F-117's wreckage are preserved at the Serbian Museum of Aviation in Belgrade.
 A small rubber part of the plane was shown as "a souvenir" to Western journalists by Serbian warlord Arkan during the NATO air campaign.
 The USAF retired its F-117s in 2008.